 Post-workout static stretchingMany individuals understand the importance of the warmup before the workout but fail to appreciate the importance of the cool-down.
-Indeed, most people aren’t even aware that such a thing exists, let along know how to cool down properly!
+Indeed, most people aren’t even aware that such a thing exists, let alone know how to cool down properly!

 The cool-down is very simple and can be quite beneficial.
 It basically involves gently stretching the muscles that you trained during your workout, and only takes five to 10 minutes.
 The type of stretching that you do is static stretching as opposed to the dynamic stretching that you did as part of your warmup.